dmsalo/VSC-dsalo-Theme/README.md

 ---
 # Installation
->This extension is not yet been placed on the VS Code marketplace.
+>Note: This extension is not yet been placed on the VS Code marketplace.

 ## Installation using VSCode interface.
 Before install, be sure you are downloaded the package, unzip and locate the VSIX file.